-3.1 Comments on the results
+2.1 Comments on the results

-LogMap has been one of the top systems in the OAEI 2015 and the only system that participates in all tracks.
+LogMap has been one of the top systems in the OAEI 2017 and one of the few systems that participates in (almost) all tracks.
 Furthermore, it has also been one of the few systems implementing repair techniques and providing (almost) coherent mappings in all tracks.